SoftUni/Programming-Basics-Book-Python-EN/chapter-05-loops-exam-problems.md

 Print a single line in the console:

-  * If Lily's money are enough:
+  * If Lily's money is enough:
     * "**Yes! {N}**" – where **N** are the remaining money after the purchase
   * If they're not:
     * "**No! {M}**" – where **M** is the amount of money **lacking**